Massipssa/Docs/Bgd/Beam/concepts.md

 ## Windowing

+- Each element of PCollection may belong to one or more windows
+- Each individual window contains an infinite elements
 - **Watermark**
   - **Event-time:** where event occured (timestamp inside event)
   - **Proccessing-time:** where event was processed by the pipeline

+## Triggers
+  - Emitting after a certain amount of time elapses, or after a certain number of elements arrives
+  - Processing of late data by triggering after the event time watermark passes the end of the window